pandrum/equigen/README.md

 This script loads the cleaned 'equigen_dataset.tsv' file.
 It uses pandas to read the file and then counts the number of albums per genre in the dataset.
 The counts are then printed to the console.

 ### 5. download_equigen_images.py
 This script downloads album cover images from the Discogs API.
 It reads the 'equigen_dataset.tsv' and downloads the images for each album.
 The script saves each album cover into a directory with the same name as the albums respective genre.
-The The script handles rate limiting by the API by implementing a backoff strategy.
+The script handles rate limiting by the API by implementing a backoff strategy.
 The output results in the following structure:

 ```
 equigen_album_images/